 - Prepare about the type of questions you may be asked during your presentation.

 - Assess all the relevant factors and possible problems but keeping in mind the resources you have.

-- The solutions you provide should be realistic and be aware about the implications on the organizations under study.
+- The solutions you provide should be realistic and be aware of the implications of the organizations under study.